nautsio/workshop-docker-consul/part2-consul.md

 !SUB

-We've replaces the service wrapper script<br>with Registrator in the topology:
+We've replaced the service wrapper script<br>with Registrator in the topology:
 ![Consul and Registrator](img/topology/2b_registrator.png) <!-- .element: class="noborder" -->